Oesophageal Tears

 Oesophageal perforation is a full thickness rupture of the oesophageal wall; if it is spontaneous (often due to vomiting), it is often called Boerhaave’s syndrome.

-Perforation will result in leakage of stomach contents into the mediastinum and pleural cavity, which triggers a severe inflammatory response which will rapidly become overwhelming, resulting in a physiological collapse, multi-organ failure, and death.
-Rapid identification and management is therefore essential.
+Perforation will result in leakage of stomach contents into the mediastinum and pleural cavity, which can result in severe sepsis, resulting in physiological collapse, multi-organ failure, and death.
+Rapid identification and management of this surgical emergency is therefore essential.

 Aetiology

-The two most common causes are iatrogenic (such as endoscopy) or after severe forceful vomiting.
+The two most common causes are iatrogenic (e.g. endoscopy) or after severe forceful vomiting (Boerhaave’s syndrome).

-The most common site of perforation is just above the diaphragm in the left postero-lateral position, although it can occur elsewhere in the oesophagus.
+The most common site of perforation is just above the diaphragm in the left postero-lateral position, 2-3cm proximal to the gastro-oesophageal junction, although can occur at any location in the oesophagus.

-They are rare, with an incidence of 3.1 per million per year and most cases occur in patients with an otherwise normal oesophagus.
+They are rare, with an incidence of 3 cases per million per year.
+Indeed, most cases occur in patients with an otherwise normal oesophagus.

 Clinical Features

-The classic picture* is of a patient who presents with severe sudden-onset retrosternal chest painrespiratory distress, and subcutaneous emphysema following severe vomiting or retching.
+The classical picture for oesophageal perforation is of a patient who presents with severe sudden-onset retrosternal chest painrespiratory distress, and subcutaneous emphysema following severe vomiting or retching.

 Investigation

-The investigation of choice is an urgent CT chest abdomen pelvis with IV and oral contrast (Fig. 2).
+The investigation of choice is an urgent CT chest-abdomen-pelvis scan with intravenous and oral contrast (Fig. 2).
 This may show air or fluid in the mediastinum or pleural cavity; leakage of oral contrast from the oesophagus into the mediastinum or chest is pathognomonic.
+Water-soluble contrast should be used if possible to prevent worsening of inflammation due to leakage into the thoracic cavity.

-If there is a high level of clinical suspicion (based on the history and examination), the patient should have an urgent endoscopy in theatre.
+If there is a high level of clinical suspicion (based on the history and examination) but with equivocal imaging findings, the patient should have an urgent endoscopy in theatre.

-Figure 2 – CT chest-abdomen imaging showing Boorhaave (A) axial image showing extraluminal air surrounding the trachea and oesophagus (B) sagittal image showing discontinutity in the posterolateral distal oesophageal wall
+Figure 2 – CT chest-abdomen imaging showing Boerhaave (A) axial image showing extraluminal air surrounding the trachea and oesophagus (B) sagittal image showing discontinuity in the posterolateral distal oesophageal wall

 Management

 These patients are often septic and haemodynamically unstable.
 Urgent and aggressive resuscitation is therefore essential.
-Ensure high flow oxygen,fluid resuscitation, and broad spectrum antibiotics are given immediately.
+Ensure high flow oxygen and fluid resuscitation, and broad-spectrum antibiotics and anti-fungals are given immediately.

 2. Eradication of mediastinal and pleural contamination